Chickahominy River: Geologic definition

 The Chickahominy River is a Coastal Plain tributary to the James River with headwaters northwest of Richmond.
 For its first 15 mi, the Chickahominy flows over igneous and metamorphic bedrock of the Piedmont, but soon becomes a Coastal Plain stream near Mechanicsville.
 The low-gradient Chickahominy sluggishly flows through broad swampy lowlands for 40 mi from Henrico County to eastern New Kent County.
 4 mi southeast of Providence Forge, the Chickahominy River becomes an estuary and makes a turn towards to the south.

 When the sea level was higher during warmer (non-glacial) periods in the Pleistocene, the Chickahominy was a much broader river.
 The ancient riverbanks and meander loops are still recognizable.
 As sea level rose after the last glacial interval (during the last 20,000 years), the Chickahominy has also risen, causing old flood plains and valleys to be backfilled as marshes.

 History

-In 1607, Captain John Smith, one of the Jamestown settlers, sailed up the Chickahominy in the hope that it would prove to be a passage to the Pacific.
-He was captured by warriors of the Chickahominy tribe and taken to meet Chief Powhatan.
+In 1607, Captain John Smith, one of the Jamestown settlers, traveled with others up the Chickahominy in the hope that it would prove to be a passage to the Pacific Ocean.
+Smith was captured by warriors of the Chickahominy tribe and taken to meet Chief Powhatan.
 According to legend, he was rescued by Powhatan's daughter, Matoaka (Pocahontas).

 In the 19th century, the Chickahominy River was bordered in many places by swampy forests, which during heavy rains and spring thaw were so covered with water as to be almost impassable.
 At such times, the river's normally narrow path could expand to be as much as a mile wide.
 This small river became a major obstacle and natural force to be dealt with during the American Civil War (1861–1865).